Category Archives: Sermons

 Continue reading

-Let me start with an anecdote.
-When Paul and I got married in Nottingham, we had a second small reception here for many who couldn’t travel.
-Paul managed the menu and as he knew what people here liked, I left him to it.
-When we sat down to the meal, the large roast potatoes came first.
-I expected that – Paul loves his roast potatoes.
-What I didn’t expect was for it to be followed by more potato – champ.
-I was just recovering from the shock of champ, when a third potato dish arrived.
-Creamy, garlicy Dauphinoise potatoes.
-I barely managed to wait until the servers left before leaning over to Paul and saying “three potato dishes…what were you thinking?”
-Paul beamed and said “we like potatoes here… everyone will be pleased.”
+When Paul and I got married, we had a second small reception in Northern Ireland for friends and family who couldn’t travel to England.
+Paul managed the menu.
+I thought he would know what people here liked, so I left him to it.
+At the reception, when we sat down to eat, large roast potatoes arrived first.
+I expected this – Paul loves his roast potatoes.
+What I didn’t expect was for it to be followed by more potato – Champ.
+I was just recovering from the shock of champ, when to my horror a third potato dish arrived – creamy Dauphinoise potatoes.
+I leaned over to Paul and said, “three potato dishes… three!
+What were you thinking?”
+Paul beamed at me and said, “Oh we like potatoes here… everyone will be pleased.”

 Continue reading